S1lence-z/trading212-assistant/README.md

 # Trading212 Assistant

-Trading212 Assistant is a JavaFX application that interacts with the Trading212 API to manage and analyze trading data, including orders, dividends, and interest.
+Trading212 Assistant is a JavaFX application that interacts with the Trading212 API to read all your exported files from the API including orders, dividends, interest and transactions.

 ## Features